reshmabidikar/slate/source/includes/_subscription.md

 **Request Body**

-A JSON array containing one or more strings to be added as user tags.
+A JSON array containing one or more strings giving the UUID of tag definitions for the user tags to be added.

 **Query Parameters**